amiradeu/muted-night-theme/README.md

-# Muted Night Theme
+# Muted Theme

-> A Muted colors in dark theme with a subtle touch of rich color
+> A Muted colors in dark and light theme with a subtle touch of rich color

 ## Install